Updated June 21, 2026: metformin for longevity, TAME status, no validated anti-aging dosage, B12, muscle risks and medical supervision.

 What metformin is and why it is studied for longevity

 Metformin belongs to the biguanide class of drugs.
 Its origin traces back to Galega officinalis (French lilac), a plant used for centuries in Europe for symptoms we now recognize as diabetes.
 It was approved in the UK in the 1950s and by the FDA in 1995.
-Today it is the most widely prescribed antidiabetic drug on the planet, with over 150 million users.
+Today it is one of the most widely used antidiabetic drugs in the world.

 The interest in longevity came from an unexpected observation.
 Several epidemiological studies found that people with diabetes treated with metformin had lower all-cause mortality than people without diabetes.
 It was as if the medicated patient outlived the healthy reference group.
 This set the scientific community alight: could metformin do something beyond blood sugar control?

-Dr. Ángel Durántez, a leading longevity medicine physician in Spain, has repeatedly highlighted that carbohydrate metabolism — how we process glucose — is one of the pillars of aging.
-If metformin modulates this metabolism, there is biological logic in exploring its geroprotective potential.
+In longevity medicine, carbohydrate metabolism — how we process glucose — is treated as a central piece of cardiometabolic prevention.
+If metformin modulates that metabolism, there is biological logic in exploring its geroprotective potential; what is still missing is proof that this potential improves healthspan outcomes in healthy adults.

 How metformin works at the molecular level